PUERTO RICO: REEFS TO RAINFORESTS

 We head into the bustling city of Old San Juan, where we tour the exciting and colorful historic city center.
 While touring the area, we take in the exciting smells and sounds of the vibrant, culture-filled city.
 Following a morning of exploring, we head to El Escambaron beach where we cool down with swimming, snorkeling, and relaxing on the beach.
 The clear, warm waters are perfect to cool off in, and spot local marine life will coral reefs not far away.

-Snorkeling Excursion (Day 8)
+Snorkeling excursion (Day 8)

 Continuing our excursions in the water, we head to the eastern coast of the island to endeavor on a snorkeling excursion!
 We hope to see sea turtles, fish, marine plant life, and more!
 Guided by local experts, we visit the beautiful reefs of Puerto Rico that are teeming with aquatic wildlife.